SEliseT/BikeSharing/README.md

 # Bikesharing
 Using tableau to analyze bikeshare data in nyc

-# Overview of our Analysis
+# Part 1 - Overview of Analysis

 The purpose of this project is to help our client determine whether or not the bike rental business is worth investing in for a different city.
 One of the key factors we must examine is trip duration.
 Discovering how long the trips are in the month of August will give us a good idea of the following: